Get Help at the Kindness Center

 Legal Services

-We provide guidance to recent immigrants in the completion of their asylum, Temporary Protected Status (TPS), and work authorization applications in our pro se (self-representation) legal clinics.
+We provide legal information at our “legal triage” table at the Kindness Center, as well assisting recent immigrants in the completion of their asylum, Temporary Protected Status (TPS), and work authorization applications in our pro se (self-representation) legal clinics.

 Learn English